-We maintain the Roller Bearing Company of America 401(k) Retirement Plan, or the 401(k) Plan, a plan established pursuant to Section 401(k) of the Code, for the benefit of our non-union employees.
+We maintain the Roller Bearing Company of America 401(k) Plan, or the 401(k) Plan, a plan established pursuant to Section 401(k) of the Code, for the benefit of our non-union employees.
 All non-union employees who have completed six months of service with us are entitled to participate.
 Subject to various limits, employees are entitled to defer up to 25% of their annual salary on a pre-tax basis and up to an additional 10% of their annual salary on an after-tax basis.

 Effective April 4, 2010, the Company set matching contributions to our 401(k) Plan equal to 10% of the first 3.5% of eligible employee compensation.
-In addition the Company made a \$500 per individual discretionary contribution to those employees who were active participants in the 401(k) plan during the fourth quarter of fiscal 2013.

-We also maintain a 401(k) plan for non-union employees at our Bremen MBC facility.
-These employee matching contributions were suspended by the Company on January 1, 2009 and will be evaluated in the future for reinstatement based on economic conditions.
-We also maintain three 401(k) plans for our union employees.
-Subject to various limits, union employees are entitled to defer up to 25% of their annual salary on a pre-tax basis.
+We also maintain a 401(k) plan for non-exempt employees at some of our facilities.
+Subject to various limits, non-exempt employees are entitled to defer up to 25% of their annual salary on a pre-tax basis.
 We make employer contributions (matching and, in some cases, non-elective contributions) based on requirements in applicable collective bargaining agreements.